Good Reduction of K3 Surfaces: Existence and termination of flops

 \section{Existence and termination of flops}

-Let $X$ be a smooth and proper surface over $K$ with numerically trivial canonical sheaf $\omega_X$, and assume that we have a smooth model ${\cal X}\to\Spec\OO_K$.
-Now, if $\cal L$ is an ample invertible sheaf on $X$, then its specialization ${\cal L}_0$ to the special fiber may not be ample, and not even be big and nef.
-In this section, we show that there exists a finite sequence of birational modifications (semi-stable flops) of ${\cal X}$, such that we eventually arrive at a smooth model ${\cal X}^+\to\Spec\OO_K$ of $X$, such that the restriction of $\cal L$ to the special fiber of ${\cal X}^+$ is big and nef.
+Let $X$ be a smooth and proper surface over $K$ with numerically trivial canonical sheaf and assume that we have a smooth model ${\cal X}\to\Spec\OO_K$.
+Now, if $\cal L$ is an ample invertible sheaf on $X$, then its specialization ${\cal L}_0$ to the special fiber may not be ample, and not even be nef.
+In this section, we show that there exists a finite sequence of birational modifications (flops) of ${\cal X}$, such that we eventually arrive at a smooth model ${\cal X}^+\to\Spec\OO_K$ of $X$, such that the restriction of $\cal L$ to the special fiber of ${\cal X}^+$ is big and nef.
+We end this section by showing that any two smooth models of $X$ over $\OO_K$ are related by a finite sequence of flopping contractions and their inverses.